 In order to exploit the above vulnerabilities, a threat actor would require administrative access on the device and a high degree of technical knowledge.

-If exploited, these vulnerabilities would allow threat actors to circumvent security controls, make changes that persist after a device reboot, install difficult to detect malware and access physical memory though the chipset.
+If exploited, these vulnerabilities would allow threat actors to circumvent security controls, make changes that persist after a device reboot, install difficult to detect malware and access physical memory through the chipset.